Unity-Technologies/ml-agents/docs/Migrating.md

   `The type or namespace 'Google' could not be found`, you will need to [install the Barracuda preview package](Installation.md#package-installation).

-## Migrating from ML-Agents toolkit v0.10 to v0.11.0
+## Migrating from ML-Agents Toolkit v0.10 to v0.11.0

 ### Important Changes